mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 </api>
 <api name="open">
 @method
 Open a new tab.
-If this is a list of tabs for a window new tab will be open on this window.
-If this is a list of all tabs new tab will be open in the active window or in the new window depending on option being passed.
+If this is a list of tabs for a window, the tab will be opened on this window.
+If this is a list of all tabs, the new tab will be open in the active window or in the new window depending on the option being passed.

 **Example**